 $58.00 per animal is charged to cover incoming vetting.

 If the Animal Control release form is checked yes for citation, the citation must be signed before the animal is released!
+All city fees must be paid at City Hall.

 The owner of the animal is the only person who shall claim any City impounded animal.
 A driver's license will be required and a form must be completed.